-Journalists do not have a First Amendment or common law right to refuse to comply with a grand jury subpoena,26 even if doing so requires the disclosure of confidential sources.27 Lower courts relying on the Supreme Court's decision in Branzburg v.
-Hayes have affirmed contempt orders against prominent journalists who refused to reveal their sources in criminal leak prosecutions.28 Efforts to pass a federal shield law overturning these decisions have failed.
+Journalists do not have a First Amendment or common law right to refuse to comply with a grand jury subpoena, even if doing so requires the disclosure of confidential sources.
+Lower courts relying on the Supreme Court's decision in Branzburg v.
+Hayes have affirmed contempt orders against prominent journalists who refused to reveal their sources in criminal leak prosecutions.
+Efforts to pass a federal shield law overturning these decisions have failed.

 Outside the grand jury context, the federal circuit courts vary in the extent to which they recognise a reporter's privilege for communications with sources.
-The Second Circuit Court of Appeals, for example, has recognised a qualified privilege for both confidential and non-confidential information29 and in both civil and criminal cases,30 whereas the Fourth Circuit has struck a different balance between newsgathering and law enforcement, recognising a qualified privilege only in civil cases,31 and the Seventh Circuit has called into question the extension of the privilege to non-confidential sources.32 v Private action against publication
+The Second Circuit Court of Appeals, for example, has recognised a qualified privilege for both confidential and non-confidential information[36] and in both civil and criminal cases,[37] whereas the Fourth Circuit has struck a different balance between newsgathering and law enforcement, recognising a qualified privilege only in civil cases,[38] and the Seventh Circuit has called into question the extension of the privilege to non-confidential sources.[39]